All playlists

 Weekend Kickoff - May 2017

-Thirty-five tracks of the May 2017 Weekend Kickoff rotation — the late-spring edition of the recurring Friday-evening list, leaning hard into the dance-and-house-revival peaks of the year.
-The standing Friday tradition with the friend group, with the seasonal-spring adjustment that the rotation always made every May: more dance-floor pulls, fewer interior-rotation moody anchors.
-The seasonal-spring-adjustment methodology is the rotation’s structural commitment — the playlist’s working-utility is bounded by the specific calendar-position of the late-spring transition rather than the year-end-recap or seasonal-shoulder framing.
+Thirty-five tracks for the third Friday of May 2017, the late-spring edition leaning hard into the dance-and-house-revival peaks of the year.
+Built for the friend group’s standing tradition, with the seasonal-spring adjustment that the rotation always made every May — more dance-floor pulls, fewer interior-rotation moody anchors.

 Open on Spotify